harsendev/Unfollowevery1/README.md

 Just follow this 5 Steps:

-step 1: sign in to your twitter account
+step 1: sign in to your Twitter account

 step 2: Click on following